This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mixed Media and Fabric Combinations

-- Add canvas or burlap for rustic touches.
+- Canvas or burlap

 Professional Vs DIY Approaches